WPChill/modula-lite/README.txt

 = How can I get support? =

-Free support is included only with a PRO license: http://modula.greentreelabs.net/#buy
+Free support is included only with a PRO license: [Buy Modula PRO](https://wp-modula.com/#buy "Buy Modula PRO")

 = How can I say thanks? =

 * Just recommend our plugin to your friends! or
-* Like and share our [Facebook page](https://www.facebook.com/greentreelabs "Facebook fan page")
+* Like and share our [Facebook page](https://www.facebook.com/machothemes "Facebook fan page")

 == Screenshots ==